 Born in Nottingham on 21 August 1904, and educated at Nottingham High School, Eddie Marshall was a right-hand bat and right-arm fast bowler.
 His career in important cricket did not start until relatively late in life, in that he was not seen in Notts Second XI until 1934, when his two wickets cost 175.
 In 1935 he improved taking 15 wickets @28.73.
 In 1938 he headed the Notts Second XI batting averages with 297 runs @74.25, and he also took 21 wickets @16.04.

 He had been appointed captain of the Notts Second XI in April 1937, when R J de C Barber declined the post due to pressure of business.
-His first-class debut came in May 1937 versus Cambridge University at Fenner’s, coming in for Voce.
+His First-Class debut came in May 1937 versus Cambridge University at Fenner’s, coming in for Voce.
 Marshall did not bat and bowled only six overs, the match being ruined by rain.
 He played in the final two championship games of 1937 versus Middlesex and Gloucestershire, but achieved little.

 Eddie Marshall was elected to the Notts CCC Committee in 1942 and was President in 1964/5.
 He was also chairman of the Supporters Club for about 15 years.
 His club cricket was chiefly with Notts Amateurs and Lenton United.
 He was a City Councillor and was awarded the MBE.
 He was employed in the family timber business in Nottingham.
-He died suddenly at the Notts CCC AGM on 28 January 1970, aged 65.
+Edwin Alfred Marshall died suddenly at the Notts CCC AGM on 28 January 1970, aged 65.